Updated: August 29, 2023

-But there’s a big difference between someone who exhibits genuine self-confidence, and someone who’s just feeling self-important – and that is achievement.
+But there’s a big difference between someone who exhibits genuine self-confidence and someone who’s just feeling self-important – and that is an achievement.

-A person who has accomplished much will rarely be seen as pretentious, while someone who hasn’t done anything other than proclaim his supposed proficiencies will eventually be discovered as a fraud.
+A person who has accomplished much will rarely be seen as pretentious, while someone who hasn’t done anything other than proclaims his supposed proficiencies will eventually be discovered as a fraud.